aura-nw/mainnet-artifacts/Foundation-delegation-program/delegation-round2.md

 Aura team and advisors will base on that to reevaluate the candidates every 3 months.
 Depending on their status, we will decide to maintain or terminate the delegation.

-**IMPORTANT: Please make sure you update your pledge and appropriate comission rate to maintain your delegation**
+**IMPORTANT: Please make sure you update your pledge and appropriate commission rate to maintain your delegation** **Deadline for update pledge and commission rate: Thursday, July 6, 2023 00:00 UTC**

 ## 6. Euphoria testnet maintainance